nvtkaszpir/prusa-connect-camera-script/docs/stream.mediamtx.md

 for working example.

-Allows to have a camera live stream and prusa camera script to use that stream as source of the images to send to PrusaConnect.
+Allows to have a camera live stream and prusa camera script to use that stream as source of the images to send to Prusa Connect.

 <!-- markdownlint-disable line_length -->
 mediamtx config fragment